DETAILED ACTION

 • mental processes (concepts practically performed in the human mind, including observations, evaluations, judgments, and opinions) (MPEP 2106.04(a)(2)(III)).

-Claims 2-18 and 22-23 recite further limitations on the predicting step, which is a mathematical concept, such as predicting length (claim 2), classifying length (claim 3), predicting a percentage meeting a criterion (claim 4) such as threshold length (claim 5), confidence interval (claim 6), measures of central tendency (claims 7-8), confidence interval of the median (claim 9), and further details of the predictor function (claims 10-18) and generating the size prediction algorithm (claims 22-23), where the predictor function is disclosed as “any function that provides an output value for a dependent variable, based on one or more input values for one or more independent variables, where the output value represents a prediction from the one or more input values,” having variables, coefficients, and constants(pg.
+Claims 2-13, 15-20, and 23 recite further limitations on the predicting step, which is a mathematical concept, such as predicting length (claim 2), classifying length (claim 3), predicting a percentage meeting a criterion (claim 4) such as threshold length (claim 5), confidence interval (claim 6), measures of central tendency (claims 7-8), confidence interval of the median (claim 9), and further details of the predictor function (claims 10-13 and 15-18) and generating the size prediction algorithm (claim 23), where the predictor function is disclosed as “any function that provides an output value for a dependent variable, based on one or more input values for one or more independent variables, where the output value represents a prediction from the one or more input values,” having variables, coefficients, and constants(pg.
 9, paragraph [41]), having a mathematical form (pg.
 10, paragraph [42]), and fitting the function results in a linear regression model (pg.
 10, paragraph [43]) or logistic regression model (pg.
 10-11, paragraph [44]), and as such the claims are interpreted as directed to a mathematical concept.

-Claims 19-20 recite additional information about the targets, including their lengths (claim 19) and separation from each other in the genome (claim 20).
-Selection of the lengths of the targets and their distance is performed by the human mind.
+Claim 19 recites additional information about the targets, including their lengths (claim 19), where selection of the lengths of the targets is performed by the human mind.

 Hence, the claims explicitly recite numerous elements that, individually and in combination,